Hasti-Najafi-dev/Hasti-Najafi-dev/README.md

 I'm a motivated computer engineering student with a deep interest in AI — especially in **Computer Vision**.
 I've worked with **Python** at an intermediate-to-advanced level and have hands-on experience with **OpenCV** and **MediaPipe** in personal and academic projects.

-My current goal is to pursue a Master's degree in **Artificial Intelligence** with a focus on **Computer Vision**, and I’m actively seeking internship opportunities to gain practical experience in the field.
+My goal is to pursue a Master's degree in **Artificial Intelligence** with a focus on **Computer Vision**, and I’m actively seeking internship opportunities to gain practical experience in the field.

 ### 🧰 Tech Stack & Skills